-5.34 Table 5.4 shows that all options have positive and negative effects.
-It is therefore considered that option 1 - allocating the 5 sites in the plan - represents a reasonable package of sites.
+5.35 Table 5.4 shows that options 2 and 3 have positive and negative effects.
+By contrast, option 1 only has positive effects.
+It is therefore considered that option 1 - allocating the single site in the plan (CRAN1C) - represents a reasonable alternative.